The following is an edited transcript of Tom Martin’s interview with Lisa Bodell, CEO of futurethink.

 And then, they start to talk about organizational complexities.
 Those are the things you put in place to manage, right?
 Regulation like new structures or charts reporting things.
 But, those aren’t really the culprits, it’s two other things you don’t expect.
-It’s tactical, everyday complexities that really bother people; the things you put in place to manage the organizations.
+It’s tactical, everyday complexities that really bother people; the things you put in place to manage the organization.
 So, it’s PowerPoints, it’s meetings, it’s e-mails, it’s decision-making.
 Those are the things that really bother people.

-And even though this is where I get to: The habits are driven by very human things.
+The habits are driven by very human things.
 It’s human behavior that drives these risks, fear, power and control.
 So, if we really acknowledge the fact that we’re operating from a place of fear, of power, etc., if we get comfortable with doing less, we’re subtracting; we’re saying no. A lot of those tactical complexities — one more resource, one more PowerPoint, one more meeting — they’ll start to fall away and people will have more time in their hands.

 Success from simplification

 Tom: Is there a particular outstanding outcome after you’ve taken a company through the process of simplifying?

 Lisa: Yes.
 Yeah.
 People have more time.
 That’s really what it is to do meaningful work.
 So, it’s interesting when you ask people what they want, they say they want to do more meaningful work — and I’ll get to that in a second; they don’t know what that is.
 That’s the problem.
 They have a bunch of stuff, they just need to learn how to clear it out.